satterly/tools/GitHub/README.md

 # Gissues

 Use [Mac OSX User Notifications](https://support.apple.com/en-gb/HT204079) to display banners for GitHub issues.
-This was a feature of the [GitHub app](https://mac.github.com/) but it was removed due to it being "half-backed" [1].

 ![notification](/GitHub/docs/images/github-notification.png?raw=true)

+This was a feature of the [GitHub app](https://mac.github.com/) but it was removed due to it [being "kind of half-backed"][1].

 Installation
 ------------